-An original, rigorously researched volume that questions long-accepted paradigms concerning land ownership and its use in Africa.Islam, Power and Dependency in the Gambia River Basin draws on new sources to offer an original approach to the study of land in African history.
-By documenting the impact of Islamization, the development of peanut production, and the institution of colonial rule on people living along the middle and lower Gambia River, the book shows how these waves of changes sweeping the region after 1850 altered local political and social arrangements, with important implications for the ability of elites to control land.
+An original, rigorously researched volume that questions long-accepted paradigms concerning land ownership and its use in Africa.Islam, Power, and Dependency in the Gambia River Basin draws on new sources to offer an original approach to the study of land in African history.
+Documenting the impact of Islamization, the development of peanut production, and the institution of colonial rule on people living along the middle and lower Gambia River, the book shows how these waves of changes sweeping the region after 1850 altered local political and social arrangements, with important implications for the ability of elites to control land.

 Assan Sarr is assistant professor of history at Ohio University.